CESSProject/doc-v2/ref/storage/message-protocol.md

 # Message Exchange Format

 [**protobuf**](https://protobuf.dev/) is the message exchange format between nodes. protobuf is a flexible and efficient data serialization method for structured data.
-It has the advantage of high-speed efficiency and spatial efficiency, e.g., small encode volume, fast encoding and decoding speed.
+It has the advantage of high-speed efficiency and space efficiency, e.g., small encode volume, fast encoding and decoding speed.

 # Message Protocol